urbit/docs/tutorials/arvo/gall.md

 ```

 A subscription update is a new piece of subscription content for all
-subscribers on a given path.
-If no path is given, then the update is
+subscribers on a given `path`.
+If no `path` is given, then the update is
 only given to the program that instigated this request.
 Typical use of
-this mode is in `+on-watch` to give an initial update to a new
+this mode is in `++on-watch` to give an initial update to a new
 subscriber to get them up to date.

 A subscription close closes the subscription for all subscribers on a
-given path.
-If no path is given, then the update is only given to the
+given `path`.
+If no `path` is given, then the update is only given to the
 program that instigated this request.
 Typical use of this mode would be
-in `+on-watch` to produce a single update to a subscription then close
+in `++on-watch` to produce a single update to a subscription then close
 the subscription.

 ### Vases and cages

-A "vase" is a piece of dynamic data.
+A `vase` is a piece of dynamic data.
 Structurally, it's a pair of an
 explicit reification of a type and an untyped noun.
 This lets us
 represent a value which has a type that isn't known at compile time.
 A
 vase has three operations:

 - `!>` is a unary rune that lifts a statically typed value to a
-  dynamically-typed vase.
+  dynamically-typed `vase`.
 For example, `!>('hi')` gives `[[%atom %t ~]
   26.984']`, which has type `[type *]`.

-- `!<` is a binary rune that takes a mold and a dynamically typed vase
+- `!<` is a binary rune that takes a mold and a dynamically typed `vase`
   and reduces it to a statically typed value.
-If the vase does not in
+If the `vase` does not in
   fact have the type of the mold you give it, then it produces `~`, else
   it produces `[~ value]`.
 For example, `!<(@t !>('hi'))` produces `[~
   'hi']` while `!<(^ !>('hi'))` produces `~`.

-- The compiler takes text and converts it to a vase of the compiled
+- The compiler takes text and converts it to a `vase` of the compiled
   code.
 Agents shouldn't need this directly, but Gall uses this to
-  compile agents to vases, on which it calls `!<(agent:gall
+  compile agents to `vase`s, on which it calls `!<(agent:gall
   compiled-agent-vase)`.

-A "cage" is simply a pair of a mark and a vase.
+A `cage` is simply a pair of a mark and a vase.
 A mark is a textual tag
 that should correspond to the particular dynamic type in the vase.

 In agents, we use vases to represent types which Gall doesn't know about